yuqingwwang/yuqingwwang/README.md

 # 💫 About Me:

-Hey there, I'm a Python & JavaScript developer teaching Data Science at Le Wagon London.
+Hey there, I code in Python & JavaScript and teach Data Science at Le Wagon London.

 FAC28